lavanyamahalle/LEARNING/dsa-progress-tracker/setup.md

 The issue is that in your Dashboard.jsx (in src/pages/), you are passing the entire topic object to the TopicProgress component as the topic prop, instead of just the topic name (string).
 However, TopicProgress expects a problems prop as well, which is missing.

 You should update the Dashboard.jsx file to pass both topic={topic.topic} and problems={topic.problems} to TopicProgress.
 This will ensure the questions are visible.

+our app stores user profile information in Firebase Firestore as follows:

+When a user signs up, a document is created in the users collection with their UID as the document ID.
+This document contains fields like displayName, email, and createdAt.
+When a user updates their profile (About Me, Skills, Education), these fields are merged into the same document in the users collection.
+Example Firestore structure:

+users (collection)
+  |
+  |-- <user-uid> (document)
+        |-- displayName: "User Name"
+        |-- email: "user@email.com"
+        |-- createdAt: "2025-06-15T12:34:56.789Z"
+        |-- about: "About me text"
+        |-- skills: "JavaScript, React, DSA"
+        |-- education: "B.Tech in Computer Science"

+The code uses Firestore functions like setDoc and getDoc to write and read this data.
+All profile data is private to each user, keyed by their unique Firebase Auth UID.
+If you want to see or modify how this is done, check the logic in Signup.jsx (for initial creation) and ProfileForm.jsx (for updates).
+Let me know if you want to see the exact code or need help with Firestore rules!